bendalab/animal_keeping/README.md

 About
 -----

-*Animal keeping* is a tool to keep track of the animal population in a lab.
+*AnimalBase* is a tool to keep track of the animal population in a lab.
 It consists of a mysql database backend to store subject-related information and a JavaFX-written graphical interface to view/edit/create entries in the database.

+ For more information visit the [github pages](https://bendalab.github.io/animal_keeping/).

 Features
 --------
  - Manage animal population in the lab.